Sjoerd-de-Witte/vb/README.md

 Overall it was easy to bond with the group since everybody over open about there weaknesses and strength.

 During the Foodboost project I definitly wanted to contribute to the project with a mathematical part for the project.
 So I came up with an
-Linear Model to scedule every predicted meal based on the prediction system the group had made.
+Linear Programming model to scedule every predicted meal based on the prediction system the group had made.
 This model filled in the scedule based on a maximum amount of calories and separate predicted lists for meals and dinners.
-For the maximum amount of calories I contributed a little bit to the research so we knew what would be the maximum amount of calories for the
+For the maximum amount of calories I contributed a little bit to the research so we knew what would be the maximum amount of calories for the Linear Programming model.

+For the COFANO project I mainly was focussing on collecting knowledge about reinforcement lreaning.
+I did this using Youtube tutorials and documentation of different libraries needed.
+This way I could provide usefull knowledge to the team so they could make convincing choices during the making of the final model.
+I also could share this knowledge with other research groups of the minor.

+### **Making a reinforcement learning model by myself**
+#### **Situation**
+To gain knowlegde bout reinforcement learning and contribute to the project, we all had to make a reinforcement learning model by our own from scratch with our own unique method.

+#### **Tast**
+My task was to make an reinforcement learning model using a [tutorial] I found on youtube, with the nessecary [documentation].

+#### **Action**
+I watched the whole 3 hour tutorial on youtube to gain information about the used library.
+Then I made a custom environment on a easy problem that was demonstrated in the Youtube tutorial.
+At last I changed the model to fit he COFANO problem.

+#### **Result**
+The result of my work was a working model that could place containers on places where there was no container.
+Also I gained very much knowledge about the used library.
+This was of great value to the work of my teammates and other groups of the minor.

+#### **Reflection**
+I am glad that I made a working model that could place containers on empty spaced.
+The only thing I regret was nog really making an al tweakable agent where
+I could finetune the model even further.

+## Personal Learning Objectives